Veluxy/SmartGifts/README.md

 # Features
-Distribute gifts to any player when they awake from sleep or claim them manually.
+Distribute gifts to any player when they awake from sleep or when manually claimed.
 - Gift an item to specific players regardless of status (online/offline/alive/dead/sleeping).
 - Gift an item to all players.
 - Automatically distribute the gift item when a player awakes from sleep.